HYP3R lands $17 million to geofence the world, including moving targets

 “Location is the next frontier of the marketing cloud,” Garcia said.
 “Up to now, location has been a fairly primitive tool in a marketer’s toolkit.
 But companies with physical locations have an advantage over digital-only disruptors.
 That’s because consumers’ interests have shifted from accumulating things to seeking out exceptional experiences.
 As a result, location plays an increasingly important role.”

 Unlike other geofencing platforms that focus on retail businesses, HYP3R extends to travel industry locations and even moving targets.
-The HYP3R platform geofences hotels, casinos, cruise ships, airports, fitness clubs, stadiums, and shopping destinations across the globe.
+The platform geofences hotels, casinos, cruise ships, airports, fitness clubs, stadiums, and shopping destinations across the globe.

 So what’s next for the company?